cockroachdb/docs/v20.1/orchestrate-cockroachdb-with-kubernetes-multi-cluster.md

 ### Create inbound rules

-For each region, navigate to the Security Groups section of the [Amazon EC2 console](https://console.aws.amazon.com/ec2/) and locate the security group that enables communication between nodes int he cluster.
+For each region, navigate to the Security Groups section of the [Amazon EC2 console](https://console.aws.amazon.com/ec2/) and locate the security group that enables communication between nodes in the cluster.
 It should have a name like `ClusterSharedNodeSecurityGroup`.
 [Add Custom TCP inbound rules](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#adding-security-group-rule) to this security group to allow TCP communication on two ports:

 - `26257` for inter-node and client-node communication.
 This enables the nodes to work as a cluster, the load balancer to route traffic to the nodes, and applications to connect to the load balancer.
 - `8080` for exposing the Admin UI to the user, and for routing the load balancer to the health check endpoint.